Bocchio01/Website_Bocchio/content/en/mix/to-the-adventure.md

 ## London calling

-What happens when your friend jokingly says to you: **_Why don't we cycle to London?_**
+What happens when your friend jokingly says to you: **Why don't we cycle to London?**

 It was May 2021 and during an orienteering trip to Bellamonte (TN), my friend Marco Spazio Enterprise came up with this statement which at first seemed to us just for laughs, but it would only take three months to see us actually riding our bikes with compass heading 315.97°N.

-Towards July in fact, maybe disoriented by university exams, and looking at Google Maps I wrote to Spazio: _But you know what?
+Towards July in fact, maybe disoriented by university exams, and looking at Google Maps I wrote to Spazio: _You know what?
 Let's do it!_

 Neither of us particularly trained, neither of us particularly used to grinding out long distances on bikes, but both **very determined to succeed in what seemed to everyone to be an impossible feat** (or at least for two runaways like us...).

-A [quick test ride](https://connect.garmin.com/modern/activity/7281333384) of the equipment on 10 August around Lake Lugano, a quick look at the statistics of those few kilometres, and so the appointment for 1 September 2021 was set.

-**The rest is history!** Enjoy.
+A [quick test ride](https://connect.garmin.com/modern/activity/7281333384) of the equipment on 10 August around Lake Lugano, a quick look at the statistics of those few kilometres, and the appointment for 1 September 2021 was set. **The rest is history!** Enjoy.

-### The video makers are working hard to produce a concise but detailed report.
+### Video makers are working hard to produce a concise but detailed report.
 Please wait...

 <!-- <CMedia s="https://www.nautica.it/wp-content/uploads/2019/09/taboule-cuscus-freddo.jpg" c="...Voulez-vous un peu de taboulé?..." provider=""></CMedia> -->